Amboise, Indre-et-Loire tourism & sightseeing

-Although it is small, Amboise has an interesting historical centre, an attractive open square in the centre, and also two of the most important historic monuments in the region: the Chateau d'Amboise and the Maison du Clos Lucé, better known as Leonardo da Vinci's House, and a visit is recommended.
+France This Way comment: although it is small, Amboise has an attractive historical centre as well as two of the most important historic monuments in the region: the Chateau d'Amboise and the Maison du Clos Lucé, better known as Leonardo da Vinci's House, and a visit is highly recommended.

-Your visit to Amboise will undoubtedly start in the main central square which occupies a large part of the centre of the town, and has the castle to one side and various shops and cafes on the other side.
-Several of these shops and cafes are established in interesting half-timbered medieval houses, adding to the overall appeal.
+Your visit to Amboise will start in the main central square which occupies a large part of the centre of the town, and has the castle to one side and various shops and cafes on the other side.
+Several of these shops and cafes are established in interesting half-timbered medieval houses and there are also numerous renaissance style houses in the white stone of the region.

-Before rushing to see the two principal attractions (the chateau and Leonardo' house) allow time to stroll through the historical quarter of Amboise, to the north-west of this central square.
+Before rushing to see the two principal attractions (the chateau and Leonardo's house) allow time to stroll through the historical quarter of Amboise, to the south-west of this central square.
 One of the principal monuments of interest here is the 15th century clocktower, which is built above one of the original stone gateways originally built as part of the town's defences.

 It was built for King Charles VII in the 15th century, on the site of an earlier castle.
 From the end of the 15th century to the second half of the 16th century the castle played host to many important Kings and nobles before falling into decline with the Wars of Religion.